 till I find a place for the LORD,

 Similarly, the Bible never explicitly revealed the place where God’s Temple would be built.
 In the book of Deuteronomy we read, “ . . . you are to seek the place the LORD your God will choose . . . to put his Name there for his dwelling” (12:5).
-God chose a place where He would reside, but we would have to seek it out.
+God chose a place where He would reside, but His children needed to seek it out.

 Today, we no longer have to work to find Jerusalem, but we still have to work at our relationship with God.
 Prayer, Bible study, helping others, asking questions and seeking answers are all great ways to build our relationship with God.
-How will you seek God today?
+Let us consider how we will seek God out today.